DeGrom, backed by 5 Mets HRs, tops Severino, Yankees 8-5

 Mets: LHP Jason Vargas (2-8, 8.75 ERA) starts in Baltimore against RHP Andrew Cashner (3-10, 4.83).
 Vargas' last start was cut short by rain - he gave up three runs and got just one out vs. Cincinnati.

-Yankees: No starter had been announced for Tuesday night's home game vs. Tampa Bay.
-LHP J.A.
-Happ, who has won both his starts since being acquired from Toronto, is lined up to pitch.
+Yankees: LHP J.A.
+Happ, who has won both his starts since being acquired from Toronto, pitches at home vs. Tampa Bay.

 More AP baseball: https://apnews.com/tag/MLBbaseball